“Don’t let the creation kill the creativity”

 – Dominique Ansel

 James Beard Award-winning Pastry Chef, Dominique Ansel, has shaken up the pastry world with innovation and creativity at the heart of his work.
 As Chef/Owner of eponymous bakeries in New York, London, and Los Angeles, as well as his first restaurant, 189 by Dominique Ansel, in Los Angeles, Chef Dominique has been responsible for creating some of the most fêted pastries in the world, including: the Cronut®, Cookie Shot, Frozen S’more, Blossoming Hot Chocolate, and many more.
 Named the World’s Best Pastry Chef in 2017 by the World’s 50 Best Restaurants awards, one of Business Insider’s “Most Innovative People Under 40” and Crain’s “40 under 40,” Chef Dominique has strived through his career to bring a refreshing approach to the world of desserts.
 In 2015, he was bestowed the prestigious l’Ordre du Mérite Agricole award for his accomplishments.
 Vanity Fair named him one of the “50 Most Influential French” and Daily Mail UK claimed him “the most fêted pastry chef in the world.”

 Perhaps what has been most widely been reported on is Dominique’s creation of the Cronut®, his signature croissant-doughnut hybrid pastry that first launched at his eponymous Bakery in New York in May 2013, soon becoming the world’s first-ever viral pastry.
 In its first year, TIME magazine named the Cronut® one of the “25 Best Inventions of 2013.”

-Prior to opening his own shop, Dominique served as the Executive Pastry Chef for restaurant Daniel.
+Prior to opening his first shop in NYC, Dominique served as the Executive Pastry Chef for restaurant Daniel.
 During his six years at Daniel (the longest tenure of any pastry chef there), the restaurant earned its coveted third Michelin star and a four-star review from The New York Times.
 Dominique moved to New York City in 2006 with just two suitcases after having worked at Fauchon for nearly eight years, working up his way to lead international expansion for them.
 In 2011, he opened his first shop in NYC – the celebrated Dominique Ansel Bakery – with a team of just four employees.